 Another benefit of making my own is I can add in my favorite essential oils.
 I only use the best, Young Living, and I love making several batches, each with a different oil, and being able to pick whichever one I feel like for that day.
 Always do your research on essential oils.
-They are NOT all equal and Young Living is the ONLY company with over 20 years experience and Seed to Seal.
+They are NOT all equal and Young Living is the ONLY company with over 20 years of experience and Seed to Seal.

 You’ll be surprised at how easy this is to make and how much fun you’ll have!
 Below, you’ll find instructions and a printable for a Christmas label to wrap around your lip balm tube, should you use the same oil I did, which is Christmas Spirit.
 Christmas Spirit is a blend of orange, cinnamon bark, and spruce.
 It’s a lovely blend and is also fantastic in a diffuser!

 I had a really hard time finding labels that are the exact size.
 You might find much smaller or more decorative type (like oval) labels but I went with the affordable, white Avery shipping labels, 2×4 in size.
 I had to cut down slightly but I didn’t mind at all.
 Click here to download and print Christmas Spirit lip balm labels.

 Let me know if you try making your own and what essential oil you put in yours!